massimo-cassandro/bookmarks/bookmarks.md

 * React Router v6: Accessing global state in Loader functions <https://stackoverflow.com/a/74929447> #react #react-router
 * React: How to implement an infinite scroll <https://medium.com/suyeonme/react-how-to-implement-an-infinite-scroll-749003e9896a> #react #scroll
 * 3 ways to implement infinite scroll in React <https://blog.logrocket.com/3-ways-implement-infinite-scroll-react/> #react #scroll
+* How to use JSON file as a server for fake API in React JS <https://medium.com/how-to-react/how-to-use-json-file-as-a-server-for-fake-api-in-react-js-6b72606023b7> #react #json #sviluppo

 ## NodeJS
 * Introduction to Node.js <https://nodejs.dev/learn>